bevyengine/bevy-website/release-content/0.15/release-notes/14630_A_Curve_trait_for_general_interoperation__Part_I.md

 <!-- A Curve trait for general interoperation — Part I -->
 <!-- https://github.com/bevyengine/bevy/pull/14630 -->

-The new `Curve` trait provides a shared interface for curves in various domains, allowing their consumers to use curves of various origins without regard for their underlying implementation details.
-In other words, a consumer may simply take `impl Curve<T>` (or `dyn Curve<T>`) instead of a concrete curve type, leaving the curve implementation up to the caller.
+The new `Curve` trait provides a shared interface for curves.

-A *curve* in the sense of this API is essentially a value of some type `T` parametrized by a nonempty closed interval of real numbers.
+`Curve<T>` defines a value of some type `T` parametrized by a nonempty closed interval of real numbers.
 That parameter could, for example, represent time, in which case a `Curve<T>` is thought of as a value of type `T` that changes over time, as in animation.
-On the other hand, the parameter could also represent something like distance or displacement, as in gradients and spatial curves.
+The parameter could also represent something like distance or displacement, as in gradients and spatial curves.

-The curves themselves may be defined in a variety of different ways.
-A curve may be, for example:
+The curves themselves may be defined in a variety of ways.
+For example, a curve may be:

-- defined by a function;
+* defined by a function
-- interpolated from samples;
+* interpolated from samples
-- constructed using splines;
+* constructed using splines
-- produced by an easing function.
+* produced by an easing function

 Additionally, the `Curve` API provides adaptors for taking an existing curve and modifying its output and/or parametrization.
 It is similar to the `Iterator`